handresen/mariagdkdoc/pages/coregdk/maps/raster/core_raster_maria_geopackage.md

 ---
-title: MARIA GeoPackage
+title: Producing GeoPackages with commandline tools
 keywords: raster, geopackage
 tags: [map, raster]
 sidebar: core_sidebar
 permalink: core_raster_maria_geopackage.html
-summary: Producing GeoPackages using MARIA command line tools
+summary: Using MARIA Command line tools to produce GeoPackages.
 ---

-# Using MARIA Command line tools to produce GeoPackages
+## Producing GeoPackages

-For general raster image data you can usually use [GDAL](gdal_geopackage) to produce GeoPackages for use in Maria GDK.
+For general raster image data you can usually use [GDAL](core_raster_gdal_geopackage.html) to produce GeoPackages for use in Maria GDK.

 However, there are certain cases where which are not supported by GDAL, such as: